scarlosteixeira/Tetris-game/README.md

 ## Wins

-  I used divide and conquer approach to solve the problem.
-I broke the problem into smaller problems and solved them one by one.
-That's why I splitted the project into functions that are responsible for a specific task, and use them where they are needed.
+* I employed a divide and conquer approach to tackle the problem, which involved breaking it down into smaller, more manageable sub-problems that I could solve one by one.
+To accomplish this, I split the project into functions that had specific responsibilities and utilized them as needed throughout the project.

+* Throughout the course, I learned a variety of JavaScript concepts that I was able to put into practice during this project.
+As a result, I feel much more confident in my ability to apply these concepts to real-world problems.

 ## Key Learnings/Takeaways

-  Basically I used all JavaScript concepts that I learned in the course, this project made me more confident in applying these concepts into real world problems.
+* I learned how to use canvas, but I still need to practise more to improve my skills.
+* I have a better understanding of how to use arrays and objects in JavaScript.
+* I learned how to structure my HTML and CSS to get my elements to display the way I wanted them to.
+* I understand how to iterate over bidimensional arrays.

 ## Bugs
   Side collision detection between pieces is not working properly.